Florida Under 21 DUI

 The legal drinking age for alcohol in the United States is not as progressive as it is in countries abroad.
 Though one becomes a legal adult at age 18, it takes three more years to become old enough to legally consume or purchase alcoholic beverages.
 If you are suspected of driving under the influence of alcohol in West Palm Beach and you are younger than 21, you could face serious consequences that can stand in the way of the bright future ahead of you.
 These consequences can come about more easily than if you were 21 or older due to your status as a minor.

 Working with an attorney as soon as you discover criminal charges against you is ideal because an attorney may be able to take certain actions to help your case before the State files formal charges.
-As you learn about the consequences of an Under 21 DUI, consider contacting our firm for a free consultation.
+As you learn about the consequences of an Under 21 DUI, consider contacting Brian Gabriel for a free consultation.

 Reduced BAC Limit for Under 21 Drivers